Chetan-Rayalu/-Ecommerce-Follow-Along/README.md

 ## Learning Goals 🎯
 - Write an endpoint to update existing data in MongoDB.
 - Autofill forms with previous data for editing.

+# Milestone 14: Delete Product Functionality

+## Learning Goals 🎯
+- Write an endpoint to update existing data in MongoDB.
+- Deletes the product from the page